alexjh/scf-wiki/How-to-Install-SCF.md

    }
    ```

-* Save all choices to environment variables.
+* Save all choices to environment variables, as demonstrated in the example scripts associated with the individual points above.
   These are used in the coming commands.

 * Create custom certs for the deployment by invoking the certification generator: